AggregateNinja/HealthDashboard/README.md

 A Continuous Integration pipeline is used and can be found in .github/workflows/ci.yml.
 It triggers on push to the main branch, and fails if any step or job fails.

+The linter uses ng lint for checking code quality, style consistency, and potential errors.

 ## Development server

 To start a local development server, run: